-Every mechanics' lien in Colorado has to pass through a real, physical threshold before it ever affects title: the county clerk and recorder’s office.
-And while that may sound like a simple administrative step—walk in, hand over the document, pay the fee—this is where many otherwise valid liens fall apart.
+Every mechanics' lien in Colorado must pass through a crucial threshold before it can affect property title: the county clerk and recorder's office.
+While this may sound like a simple administrative step—walk in, hand over the document, pay the fee—this is where many otherwise valid liens fall apart.

 Why the County of Recording Matters Under Colorado Law